Fraser Island Australia

 Fraser Island Walk: Great Sandy National Park

-You can also walk from Lake McKenzie to Lake Wabby (11.9km), past some
+You can also walk from Lake McKenzie to Lake Wabby (12km), past some

 east coast sand dunes and a lookout point.
 From Lake Wabby there is a

-walking track (16.2km) to the Valley of the Giants, where there are
+walking track (16km) to the Valley of the Giants with

 some of the island’s tallest trees.
 There is a lookout point where you